boum-garden/sdk/README.md

 Part of the end-to-end tests are document tests executed using [doctest](https://docs.python.org/3/library/doctest.html).
 These tests ensure that all the examples in this README and in the docstrings are up-to-date and working.

+## CI/CD

+### Integration

+The GitHub action workflow `.github/workflows/checks_on_push_to_branch.yml` is triggered on every push on a branch except main.
+It provides the following checks:

+- Unit and end-to-end/contract tests with pytest
+- Linting with pylint
+- Security checks with bandit

+The repository settings require that all checks pass before a pull request can be merged.

+### Deployment

+The GitHub action workflow `.github/workflows/deploy_on_push_to_main.yml` is triggered on every push to main.
+It runs a test deployment to the test PyPI repository.

+The GitHub action workflow `.github/workflows/deploy_on_release.yml` is triggered on a tag with the format `v*.*.*` and runs a deployment to the production PyPI.
+It is recommended to set these tags using the GitHub release feature.

+## Technical debt

+- Most tests currently require an instance of the API to run against.
+This is not ideal and should either be replaced with fake instances or mocked calls.

+- Creating multiple instances of the API client is not intended and will result in unexpected behavior.
+This should be addressed by making the client a singleton.

+- Doctest requires a specific format to make examples in documentation executable.
+This makes the examples in this README harder to copy and paste.